 Located in scenic Napa Valley, di Rosa Center for Contemporary Art engages its community in the connective power of art and nature through its permanent collection of Northern California art, contemporary exhibitions, and thought-provoking educational programs that inspire creativity and curiosity.

-Protected in perpetuity under the Napa County Land Trust, the site features multiple galleries, a sculpture park, and a 35-acre lake, all located on 217 scenic acres in Napa Valley’s famed Carneros region.
+Protected in perpetuity under the Napa County Land Trust, di Rosa Center for Contemporary Art is an art park and nature preserve that features multiple galleries, sculpture gardens, and a 35-acre lake, all located on 217 scenic acres in Napa Valley’s famed Carneros region.

 di Rosa presents contemporary exhibitions by Bay Area-based artists and an array of educational programs for all ages, in addition to maintaining a permanent collection of notable works by artists with ties to the Bay Area from the mid-twentieth century to the early 2000’s.
 What began as a collection has become the destination for art lovers and families in the storied Napa Valley.

 Learn more about the founders, Rene and Veronica di Rosa and the site on the history page.

 This site is located on the traditional lands of the Patwin, Wappo, and Coast Miwok Peoples and we pay our respects to their elders both past and present.
 We are committed to working with all Indigenous Peoples and to learning from them.